 - time period

 Here above lay-up example, some items of daily operating costs could be avoided (variable costs).
-On the other hand, if shipowner was considering between two trading options, entire daily running cost could not be avoided and becomes fixed cost.
+On the other hand, if the shipowner was considering between two trading options, the entire daily running cost could not be avoided and becomes a fixed cost.
 Shorter the time period under consideration, the greater the proportion of costs that will be fixed costs.
 Once a ship is at its loading berth (voyage is commenced), practically all costs become fixed costs (unavoidable).

 Breakeven Analysis in Determining Minimum Freight Rates

 In order to determine the minimum freight rates, breakeven analysis is a very well-known method to present information on revenue and costs.
-In breakeven analysis, the normal procedure is to calculate the load factor (level of utilization) required to breakeven point.
+In the breakeven analysis, the normal procedure is to calculate the load factor (level of utilization) required to breakeven point.

 - Loss: actual load factor (utilization level) below the calculated number